gsanchit01/sanchitgupta/content/about.md

 background = "#539521"
 color = "#fff"
 description = """
-• Sentimental analysis is the **interpretation and classification of emotions (positive, negative and neutral)** within text data using text analysis techniques.
-• It allows businesses to **identify customer sentiment** toward **products, brands or services** in online conversations and feedback.
+Sentimental analysis is the interpretation and classification of emotions (positive, negative and neutral) within text data using text analysis techniques.
+It allows businesses to identify customer sentiment toward products, brands or services in online conversations and feedback.
 """

 ############